lukanovak/pigeon-pod/README.md

 ```

 3. Access the application
-Open your browser and visit `http://localhost:8834`
+Open your browser and visit `http://localhost:8834` with default username and password: `root/Root@123.`

 ## Development Guide